pandichef/pdexplorer/README.md

 Now `var1 var2 var3` is assumed to represent `yvar xvar1 xvar2` as it would be for the `regress` command.

 Moreover, the Stata default is to layer all variables onto a single chart.
 The `stacked=True` option allows the graphs to be shown on separate grids.
-If `stacked=False`, the graphs on all shows on the same grid i.e.,
+If `stacked=False`, the charts are all shown on the same grid i.e.,

 ```python
 from pdexplorer import *